paulhibbitts/test-docsify-this/docs/README.md

 **toc-alt**

-Change the default breakpoint (1300) to an alternative smaller size (800) for moving the optional Page Table of Contents from the right-hand side of the screen to the top.
+Change the default breakpoint (1300) for moving the optional Page Table of Contents to the top of the screen to an alternative smaller size (800), for example `&toc-alt=true`.
 Please note that in rare situations Markdown page content may not respect margin boundaries with this smaller breakpoint.

 ## Looking for more Customization and Control?